zichao92/youtube/README.md

 		},
 		{
 			module: 'youtube', //module 5
-			position: 'lower_third' //used to be lower_third, keep it as module 5 },
+			position: 'lower_third', //used to be lower_third, keep it as module 5
+			config: {
+			id: "RvV3nn_de2k"
+			}
+		},
 ```